Alex-Ueki/Anime-SR/Notes.md

 system becomes very sluggish (Atom, for example, becomes unusable for editing).
 The solution is to reduce the size of your training or validation set.

+# Theano

+This project has only been tested with Keras/Tensorflow.
+It may work with Theano (there is some code to transpose images into Theano ordering) but there may be cases that haven't been handled.
+If you try and use Theano and things don't work, search in frameops.py and modelio.py for 'theano'.

 # The quality setting

 The quality option of train.py uses a simple heuristic to rank the tiles in an image by how much detail